nguyenhoanganh194/PWP-project/README.md

  ```console
  flask init-db
  ```
- If create some fake data
+ If you want to create some fake data
  ```console
  flask populate-db
  ```